 Most, if not all, the bakes on this website don’t require expensive equipment.
 However, a good strong baking tray is worth investing in.
 Non-stick loaf tins, a baguette baking tray and a bread dough lame (pronounced lamb) for cutting dough.

-A plastic shower cap can come in usefull to cover large bowels when your dough is proving, it saves on the cling film!
+A plastic shower cap can come in useful to cover large bowels when your dough is proving, it saves on the cling film!

 Wooden spoons for stiring things and if you are into steam puddings then a steamer.